HarrisonFah/baretql_console/README.md

 # Developing Team

 BareTQL is developed at the University of Alberta.
 The developing team includes Harrison Fah (fah@ualberta.ca), Thomas Lafrance (tlafranc@ualberta.ca) and Davood Rafiei (drafiei@ualberta.ca).

+# Citing This Work
+This work can be cited using the following:

+    @inproceedings{rafiei2022baretql,
+      title={BareTQL: An Interactive System for Searching and Extraction of Open Data Tables}, author={Rafiei, Davood and Fah, Harrison and Lafrance, Thomas and Dargahi Nobari, Arash}, booktitle={27th International Conference on Intelligent User Interfaces}, pages={30--33},
+      year={2022}
+    }